Andy Polo: Portland Timbers

 In January 2018, due to a lack of minutes at Morelia, he signed on loan for one season with Portland Timbers of Major League Soccer.
 Targeted Allocation Money was used to avoid the use of a designated player contract.
 Polo made his debut in the opening round of the 2018 MLS fixtures.
 He started the game as the Timbers lost 2–1 to LA Galaxy at the StubHub Center.
 The team managed to reach the MLS Cup 2018 in December, which they lost 2–0 to Atlanta United with Polo playing as a starter.
 After good performances and securing a starting spot, his move to Portland became permanent at the end of that season, earning $150,000 guaranteed salary per year.
+On 22 May 2021, Polo suffered a ruptured quadriceps muscle and a torn meniscus in his left leg, ending his season.
+The injury was the result of a horror tackle by LA Galaxy defender Derrick Williams in the 44th minute, for which Williams was shown a red card.

 On 9 February 2022, he was suspended by MLS pending an investigation into allegations of domestic violence made by his ex-wife.
 The following day Portland terminated Polo's contract with the club.